MERCURY SPECIATION

 9.9 ± 0.5

-Typical Chromatogram obtained using the PSA 10.825 LC System in conjunction with the 10.025 Millennium Merlin
+Typical Chromatogram obtained using an isocratic LC System in conjunction with the PSA 10.025 Millennium Merlin

 MeHg in Hair Reference Material (IAEA-085)